Here’s to new beginnings and a happier, healthier lifestyle!

 - Going to the gym isn’t the only way to get physically fit.
 Exercise takes many forms indoors and outdoors.
 You can ride a bike, run on your favorite trail, take your dog or children for a stroll, and even count the pick-up game of basketball you played as physical activity.
 Start thinking about ways to build more exercise in your daily routines, such as taking the stairs instead of the elevator and parking further distances from entrances.

 - Make it a family affair by working out with your spouse, siblings, or children.
 Promoting good health and wellness in your household helps you achieve your goals faster.
 You’ll have the support of your loved ones who want to be healthy, too.
-They’ll be the first to suggest a walk after dinner or a game of Frisbee in the park.
+They’ll be the first to suggest a walk after dinner or a game of Frisbee in the park or use indoor machines (see our rowing machine reviews, elliptical reviews, or treadmill reviews).

 - Provide yourself with incentives for surpassing a milestone.
 Give yourself the opportunity to be rewarded for the achievements that you make.
 You’ll have more of a reason to stick to your goals when things get hard.
 You’ll feel incredibly good knowing that you passed yet another milestone and got another reward for doing so.